Katmai National Park and Preserve: Geography

 Katmai occupies the Pacific Ocean side of the Alaska Peninsula, opposite Kodiak Island on the Shelikof Strait.
 The park's chief features are its coast, the Aleutian Range with a chain of fifteen volcanic mountains across the coastal southeastern part of the park, and a series of large lakes in the flatter western part of the park.
 The closest significant town to the park is King Salmon, where the park's headquarters is located, about 5 mi down the Naknek River from the park entrance.
 The Alaska Peninsula Highway connects Naknek Lake near the entrance to King Salmon, continuing to the mouth of the river at Naknek.
 The road is not connected to the Alaska road system.
 Access to the park's interior is by boat on Naknek Lake.
 Another road runs from Brooks Camp to Three Forks, which overlooks the Valley of Ten Thousand Smokes.
-The 497 mi long coastline is deeply indented, running from the entrance to the Cook Inlet at Kamishak Bay south to Cape Kubugakli.
+The 497 mi long coastline (however, see coastline paradox) is deeply indented, running from the entrance to the Cook Inlet at Kamishak Bay south to Cape Kubugakli.
 The mountains run from southwest to northeast, about 15 mi inland.

-The park includes McNeil River State Game Sanctuary and Refuge on Kamishak Bay.
+The park abuts McNeil River State Game Sanctuary and Refuge on Kamishak Bay.
 The Alagnak River, designated a wild river, originates within the preserve at Kukaklek Lake.
 The Naknek River, which empties into Bristol Bay, originates within the park.
 The park adjoins Becharof National Wildlife Refuge to the south.
 Of the park and preserve's acres, 3,922,529 acres are in the national park where all sport and subsistence hunting is prohibited.
 418,548 acres are preserve lands, where both sport and subsistence hunting are permitted.
 The most commonly hunted species in the preserve includes the brown bear, which has led to some problems about bear hunting due to small preserve population sizes and stalking bears to close limits.

 The foundation rocks on the Alaska Peninsula are divided by the Bruin Bay Fault into fossiliferous sedimentary rocks of Jurassic and Cretaceous age to the east and metamorphic and igneous rocks to the west.
 The granite Aleutian Range batholith has intruded through these rocks.
 The majority of the higher mountains in the park are of volcanic origin.
 The park has been extensively altered by glaciation, both in the high lands where the mountains have been sculpted by glaciers, and in the lowlands where lakes have been excavated.
 Outwash plains and terminal moraines are also featured in the park.
-Soil types vary from rock or volcanic ash of vary depth to deep, wet soils overlain with peat.
+Soil types vary from rock or volcanic ash of varying depth to deep, wet soils overlain with peat.
 Although permafrost exists at higher elevations, it is not present in the lowlands.

 Two physiographic provinces cover the park.
 The Aleutian Range province is composed of the Shelikof Strait coastline, about 10 mi deep along the coast, the Aleutian Mountain zone, and the lake, or Hudsonian zone.
 Farther west the Nushagak-Bristol Bay Lowlands province is separated from the Aleutian zone by the Bruin Bay Fault, occupying a small corner of the park.